-The Journalism Department offers students opportunities for developing leadership capabilities and networking with other students with similar interests.
-The Department also provides students with a number of media outlets for campus and community.
+The School of Journalism and Strategic Media offers students opportunities for developing leadership capabilities and networking with other students with similar interests.
+The journalism school also provides students with a number of media outlets for campus and community.

 KUAF/National Public Radio